wall-jennifer/alpine-wildlife-climate-filtering/README.md

-# Pika and marmot occupancy paper title (Previously: Can marmots and pika take the heat?)
+# Can marmots and pikas take the heat?
+Scale-dependent variation in the vulnerability of alpine wildlife to climate changes.
 ### Jennifer L. Wall and Jedediah F. Brodie

 ## Abstract